 Finally, it's possible that your dog is suffering from dominance-based aggression.

 This type of aggression occurs when a dog feels that they are at the top of the hierarchy…that they are the leader of the pack, so to speak.
-They make the rules and if you or another dog doesn’t fall in line with their wishes, aggressive behaviors to show dominance may occur.
+They make the rules and if you or another dog doesn't fall in line with their wishes, they show an aggressive display to reinforce dominance.

 If you believe your rescue dog has dominance-based aggression, I encourage you to read more about this specific type of aggression in an article I wrote recently…